OSU Outdoor School COVID-19 Information (5/14/2020 update)

 To help reduce the potential impact of cancelations or reduction in spring outdoor school programing, the OSU Extension Service Outdoor School Team has worked in close consultation with our Advisory Committee to develop the following response strategies for the 2019-2020 school year.

-Response Strategy 1 (for districts still planning outdoor school programming this spring after schools reopen): For any district still participating in outdoor school programming in spring 2020, districts will be eligible to receive $5.00 per student to help reimburse any sanitizing and cleaning costs associated with COVID-19.
+Response Strategy 1 (applicable for 2020-2021 outdoor school sessions): For any district planning to participate in outdoor school programming in the 2020-2021 season, districts will be eligible to receive $5.00 per student to help reimburse any sanitizing and cleaning costs associated with COVID-19.
 For districts utilizing a provider or site, $1.50 per student would be retained by the district for its own sanitizing costs (for example, cleaning a bus or purchasing hand sanitizer for outdoor school) and $3.50 per student to be added to the provider fee per student to reimburse the provider or site for any cleaning, sanitizing, or related supplies.
-Note, if a district or educational service district is its own provider, it would retain the entire $5.00 credit per student.
-This strategy is based on the resumption of outdoor school programming after schools reopen on April 1st.
-Providers and sites should add $3.50 per student to their invoices for any spring 2020 outdoor school programming that is not canceled.
+Note, if a district or educational service district is its own provider, it would retain the entire $5.00 credit per student only if it provides its site with sanitizing supplies and labor.
+This strategy is based on the resumption of outdoor school programming after schools reopen.
+The Outdoor School program office will add $3.50 per student to the district invoice if the district indicates their desire to receive these funds in their 2020-2021 Outdoor School report.

-Response Strategy 2 (for districts/schools who cancel spring outdoor school programming): In the event a district or school cancels a spring outdoor school activity, or the scheduled outdoor school program was scheduled to occur during the K-12 school closures and cannot be rescheduled for later in the school year, the OSU Extension Service Outdoor School program will reimburse the district for costs as follows
+Response Strategy 2 (for districts/schools who cancel spring 2019-2020 outdoor school programming): In the event a district or school cancels a spring 2019-2020 outdoor school activity because it was scheduled to occur during the K-12 school closures, the OSU Extension Service Outdoor School program will reimburse the district for costs as follows

 A. If a district contracted with a provider/site for outdoor school: